ReedPosehn/NetChat/README.md

 ## Current Features
 - Real-time chat functionality
 - Storage of messages in SQLite DB
+- Login page checks whether user has an existing login

 ## ToDo
 ### UI
 - Change UI to darker mode.
 Customize fonts
 - Add more information to the messaging.
 Filter by dates
+- Add user registration to login

 ### User authentication
-- Simple login system.
-Nothing complicated; just a prototype for logging in and chatting
-- Added basic login.
-Need to add basic logout.
-Integrate with DB after setup.
+- Checks credentials against database for authentication
+- Registration piece needs to be built next

 ### Testing
 - Add unit tests